-- · The electric fuel pumps
+- The electric fuel pumps

 - The throttle body assembly

-- · The fuel injectors
+- The fuel injectors

 The fuel injection system is controlled by an Electronic Control Module (ECM).
-The ECM is the decision center of the system.
 The ECM constantly monitors information from various sensors on the engine, and electronically processes the information, in order to control ignition timing and fuel delivery for optimum performance and fuel economy.
 The ECM incorporates an engine overspeed protection, calibrated to a specific RPM, to prevent engine damage from over-revving.